zajako/HotspotMultiplyerAlgorithm/README.md

 ## Descripton

-This is a sudo code algorithm for giving more points/damage for being closer to a hotspot in the center of 2 points.
+This is a pseudocode algorithm for giving more points/damage for being closer to a hotspot in the center of 2 points.

 ## Diagram to demonstrate purpose